• Skip to primary navigation

 • Add kashmiri red chilli powder, coriander powder and turmeric powder along with required salt.

-• Give a quick mix and let it to boil for 2 mins.
+• Give a quick mix and let it to boil for 2 minutes.
+The curry will thicken.

 • Add green peas along with 1/4 cup water.